kawaharas/Climate-Research-Instruction-Tuning-Dataset-and-LoRA-Adapter/README.md

 - This repository is provided **for transparency in academic research**; **commercial use is strictly prohibited**.
 - Users should verify and evaluate model outputs before citing or publishing results based on them.
 -->
-- The dataset contains texts derived from research papers and reports published by the above institutions.
+- The dataset contains texts derived from research papers and assessment reports published by the above institutions.
   Copyright remains with the original authors and organizations.
 - This repository is provided **to promote transparency and reproducibility in academic research**;
   **commercial use is strictly prohibited**.